Skip to content

 We’re partnering with multiple organizations to sponsor the Feeding America West Michigan mobile food pantry, which brings free produce, dairy products and more to community members in need.

 Feeding America West Michigan is a food bank that serves 40 of Michigan’s 83 counties, including the entire Upper Peninsula.
-This is the sixth year Copper Shores has sponsored the mobile food pantries.
+This is the seventh year Copper Shores has sponsored the mobile food pantries.

 Specific Grant Opportunities